 Champagne (160ml) 113 calories

-So it's easy to have those Easter treats but remember to play it as a zero sum game - calories in means calories out.
+So it's easy to have that Easter treats but remember to play it as a zero-sum game - calories in means calories out.

 View more Healthy eating articles